Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

    ```

-1. The newly created file `./temp/envvars.sh` should now be open in the Code editor.
+1. The newly created file `./temp/envvars.sh` should now be opened in the Code editor.
 1. Update the variables in the file according to these details:

    1. For the resource names, use your preferred Azure resource names in the variable contents.
 An example using the recommended resource abbreviations provided in the comments